systopia/funding/docs/administration/user-permissions.md

 !["Example configuration of permissions on funding program level"](../img/permissions_funding_program.png )

-!!! question
-    * Is the screenshot a good example?
-    * Permission **View**: Which applications can be seen?
-Is this referring to the funding portal or to CiviCRM or both?

 ### Initial funding case permissions

 Additional to the permissions that are set for a whole funding program, there exist permissions that are on the level of a funding case and can be different between cases.
 Funding cases are created automatically during the application process and there might be many cases for one funding program.
 This requires a default set of permissions that are automatically assigned during the creation of a new funding case.
 These initial permissions can be configured with the action **Initial funding case permissions** of a funding program.
 To alter the permissions for a specific funding case, go to **Funding > Funding Cases**, find the funding case in the list and choose the action **Edit permissions** for this case.

 The following permissions exist for reviewers:

-* Application: view
-* Application: request rework
 * Review: content
 * Review: calculative
 * Review: drawdown

-The following permissions exist for recipients:
+The following permissions exist for applicants:

 * Application: create
 * Application: view
 * Application: modify
 * Application: apply
 * Application: withdraw
+* Application: request rework
 * Drawdown: create

 As before, permissions can be assigned to specific contacts, contact types or contacts that have a relationship to a specific contact or contact type.
 In the last case, you need to specify the relationship type.